Asparagus: Celebrations

-The green crop is significant enough in California's Sacramento–San Joaquin River Delta region that the city of Stockton holds a festival every year to celebrate it.
 Oceana County, Michigan, the self-proclaimed "asparagus capital of the world", hosts an annual festival.
 The Vale of Evesham in Worcestershire (another "asparagus capital") celebrates the annual British Asparagus Festival, with auctions of the best crop, an "Asparagus Run" modelled on the Beaujolais Run, and a weekend "Asparafest" music festival.

-Many German cities hold an annual Spargelfest (asparagus festival) celebrating the harvest of white asparagus.
-Schwetzingen claims to be the "Asparagus Capital of the World".
+Many German cities hold an annual Spargelfest (asparagus festival) celebrating the harvest of white asparagus; Schwetzingen claims to be the "Asparagus Capital of the World".